amesbah/cpen-testing-course/assignments/assignment2-coverage-analysis.md

 **Design Specific Test Cases**:

 1. **Bug-Catching Test**:
-   - Write a specific test case that would have caught this bug
+   - Write your own test case that catches this bug specifically
    - Demonstrate that your test fails on the buggy version
+   - Measure coverage of your test
    - Verify that your test passes on the fixed version
    - **Testing with Fixed Version**:
      ```bash